WCHN/Student-Info/README.md

 * [**Programming**](Programming.md).
 Guides for various programming languages.
 * [**Reproducible Research**](Reproducible_Research.md).
 More to come...
 * [**Funding for Conferences, Training etc**](RD_Funding.md)
+* [**LinkedIn Learning**](https://www.ucl.ac.uk/isd/linkedin-learning).
+A huge range of video tutorials supporting learning in software, creative and business skills – all free to UCL staff and currently enrolled students.

 ## If Life Becomes Difficult